Query Complexity of Approximate Nash Equilibria: Introduction

-The proof of the result also provides several insights into the approximate fixed-point problem.
-The approximate fixed-point problem was studied by Hirsch, Papdimitriou, and Vavasis \cite{HPV} for \emph{deterministic} algorithms.
-Here we analyze the same problem for \emph{probabilistic} algorithms.
-These more general settings allow us to answer an open question that was posed in \cite{HPV} on the query complexity of an approximate fixed point in the case where queries are \emph{distributions over the domain} (rather than just a point in the domain).
-Theorem \ref{theo:fp}, answers this question in negative: even if the queries are distributions, an exponential number of queries is needed to find an approximate fixed point.
+3. The third consequence follows from the proof of the main Theorem.
+After reducing the problem of finding approximate well-supported Nash equilibrium to the problem of finding approximate fixed point of a function, we analyze the query complexity of finding approximate fixed point of a function for \emph{randomized} algorithms.
+The complexity of computing approximate fixed-point is of an independent interest and was previously studied in the context of query complexity.
+Hirsch, Papadimitriou, and Vavasis \cite{HPV} studied it for \emph{deterministic} algorithms, whereas we analyze it for \emph{randomized} algorithms.
+These more general settings allow us to answer an open question that was posed in \cite{HPV} twenty five years ago: what is the query complexity of an approximate fixed point in the case where queries are \emph{distributions over the domain} (rather than just points in the domain).
+Theorem \ref{theo:fp}, answers this question: even if the queries are distributions, an $\exp(n)$ number of queries is needed to find an approximate fixed point.

+In addition to the above mentioned literature, there are few other recent papers that study the query complexity of equilibria.

-In a recent paper, Fearnley, Gairing, Goldberg, and Savani \cite{FGGS} study the query complexity of an approximate Nash equilibrium.
+Fearnley, Gairing, Goldberg, and Savani \cite{FGGS} study the query complexity of an approximate Nash equilibrium.
 In particular, they derive a lower bound on the complexity of an approximate Nash equilibrium in two-player games.
 In addition, they provide several classes of $n$-player games where a polynomial number of queries is enough to find an approximate Nash equilibrium.
 The negative result of this paper shows that unlike the above mentioned games, in general games an exponential number of queries is needed.